Syria dispute set to overshadow G20 talks on economy

 And there has been no sign of them rallying behind the fifth Brics member, India, after it called last Friday for joint currency intervention.

-The International Monetary Fund will call at the meeting for strengthened global action to revitalise growth and better manage risks, an IMF document obtained by Reuters showed.
+The International Monetary Fund will call at the meeting for strengthened global action to revitalize growth and better manage risks, an IMF document obtained by Reuters showed.

 Advanced economies led by the United States will increasingly drive global growth while emerging countries are at risk of slowing, due to tighter U.S. monetary policy, it said.